Twitter rejects verification of former Viking, Minnesota Supreme Court Justice Alan Page

 "As a result," the message continued, "we could not reliably verify that the account associated with the request is a notable person, organization, or brand."

-Page, whose credentials also include being a children's book author and the namesake of a public school in Minneapolis, said his daughter and son-in-law urged him to apply for the label, though he admitted he was unaware that it brings the potential for generating a wider audience in the Twittersphere.
+Page, whose credentials also include being a children's book author and the namesake of a Minneapolis public school, said his daughter and son-in-law urged him to apply for the label, though he admitted being unaware that it brings the potential for generating a wider audience in the Twittersphere.

-"My first thought was, 'Why did I do this in the first place?' " said Page, who lives in Minneapolis.
+"My first thought was, 'Why did I do this in the first place?' " he said.

 Will he take another shot at Twitter verification?

-"Once is more than enough," said Page, and in a nod to the millions of others who also have felt the Twitter brushoff, "At least I know I'm in good company."
+"Once is more than enough," said Page, and in a nod to millions of others who have also felt the Twitter brushoff, "At least I know I'm in good company."

 Paul Walsh • 612-673-4482